 Perinatal Mood and Anxiety Disorders

 There are so many changes going on for a woman during and after pregnancy.
 These changes include but are not limited to: body changes, relationship changes, financial changes, job/school changes, changes in sleep and appetite, and changes of expectations and roles.
 Despite the abundance of changes and difficulty of this life transition, it can feel scary to get help.
 Sometimes there is so much going on that we have difficulty adjusting, or find ourselves experiencing mood swings, an increase in stress, irritability, or anger, and feelings of isolation and loneliness at a time when we already feel very vulnerable.
 I am here to help and together we can work through this.
 I’ve had training through Postpartum Support International to help moms and their loved ones cope with the many changes going on, and manage symptoms that may be occuring because of “Baby Blues,” Postpartum Depression, Anxiety, and Obsessive-Compulsive Disorder.
+I am currently the Women’s Health Specialty Team Lead.

-I enjoy working with children of all ages with struggles in mood, anxiety, school performance and behavior.
+I work with children of all ages with struggles in mood, anxiety, school performance and behavior.
 When working with a child, I utilize Cognitive Behavioral Therapy to teach them how their thoughts, feelings and behaviors relate to one another.
 Because children are often unable to verbally express their emotional needs, I use an interactive-learning approach with them on how to recognize certain feelings; how they can express their needs in healthy ways; and how they can cope with different feelings and situations.
 I also encourage the parent(s)/guardian(s) to take an active role in fostering the change desired in their child by providing education in parenting skills, creating and enforcing behavioral modification, utilizing positive reinforcement and involving the school or community,

 if desired, in a collective systems approach.